 In theory, working from home sounds like the best thing ever.
-You can have a RHONY marathon playing in the background, make whatever you want for lunch, and go to mall at 10am on a Thursday (this is the ONLY time to go to the mall don’t fight me on this).
+You can have a RHONY marathon playing in the background, make whatever you want for lunch, and you can wear sweatpants all day.
 But… all of these amazing things can prevent you from doing what you’re actually supposed to be doing: working.

 In the beginning, I would get distracted so so easily.
 It can be hard to hold yourself accountable when YOU are the only person who knows if you got your work done.
 I would spend all day on Friday hurrying to finish my to do list, which would have been very simple and manageable if I had not procrastinated all week!